computational-cell-analytics/micro-sam/finetuning/evaluation/README.md

         return image_paths, gt_paths

     ```
+    - We also need the validation set to perform grid-search for the automatic segmentation methods.
+It's essential to obtain the post-processing parameters for the specific dataset.
+Make sure to have a validation set (you can choose the validation set subjected to your finetuning, or just make a very small split out of the available dataset)

 - **iterative prompting: The method to start interactive segmentation with initial prompts (could be either a positive point or a box), and continuing to (automatically) add point prompts (8 times) to: a) rectify where the model makes mistakes (using negative point prompt) and b) indicate an expected region missed out by the model (using a positive point prompt).